jordanmswilliams/Portfolio/Portfolio_TODO.md

     change to click for next persona instead of auto rotate.
 The rotation isn't long enough to read information.
 I won't have to necessarily create a third persona if it's clickable instead of auto rotate.
 46. project1.html > user personas
     Add circle and quote
-47. Make sure all circles are formatted correctly & text is italics
-48. Add parallelogram underneath the icons in the branding sections